Specialist Adolescent Mood Disorders Service (SAMS)

-The Adolescent Bipolar Service (ABS) is a specialist tertiary provision accepting referrals from across the United Kingdom.
+The Specialist Adolescent Mood Disorders Service (SAMS) is a specialist tertiary provision accepting referrals from across the United Kingdom.
 The multidisciplinary team works in collaboration with local services, providing second opinions for children and young people up to the age of 18 years, where there is uncertainty around a mood disorder because of complex presentations.
 Impacting factors may be due to attachment disorder, additional neurodevelopmental disorders, or special circumstances such as a forensic history and / or a looked after child or young person.

 Specialist consultation clinics are tailored around the needs of the child or young person, including face to face consultation with professionals, telephone consultation and / or video liaison.
 Therapeutic and educational advice is provided for young people, families and other multi-agency services such as the local authority.